d-e-v-esh/pathfinding-visualizer-react/README.md

 # This app is incomplete and code does not work properly.
-Will work on this again in some days.
+Will work on this again in some days and update this.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).